abport/excel_duplicate_checker/README.md

+# Excel Duplicate Checker

-# Python script that allows you to easily compare two Excel files and check for duplicate values.
+ - This repository contains a Python script that allows you to easily compare two Excel files and check for duplicate values.
+ - The script uses the openpyxl library to work with Excel files and can be easily modified to suit your specific needs.
+ - It is useful for finding duplicate entries in large datasets, keeping track of inventory and much more.
+ - The script is well commented and easy to understand, making it a great tool for beginners as well.

+**Explanation**:

 Hello everyone!
 Today, we're going to talk about a really cool program that helps us work with Excel files.